Definitions of Measures Used in Birth-Related Modules

 However, there are birth records for which the previous cesarean deliveries item was not completed (unknown) and cesarean was indicated as the

 final route and method of delivery.
 Those records were categorized as C-section (unknown if primary or repeat).

 - Mother's Birthplace

-- Three groups based on motherís country of birth: United States, Foreign Born, Unknown/Not Classifiable.
+- Beginning in 2011, three groups based on motherís country of birth: United States, Foreign Born, Unknown/Not Classifiable.

 - Mother's Education

 - Beginning in 2011, information on mother's education was collected in different categories than for previous years.
 This resulted in two